Kitchen Countertop Cost

 c.
 Slab Size

-Larger slab dimensions allow us to install countertops with fewer seams, but more wastage.
+Larger slab dimensions allow us to install kitchen countertops with fewer seams, but more wastage.

 One large piece of granite or marble will have a more uniform color and appearance compared to using two or more smaller slabs joined.